labyrinthinesecurity/kinglet/README.md

 It is also possible to mix and match affinities and anti-affinities on a same container.
 For example, *up*, *close* and *old*.

-# Tutorials
+# Samples and customization

+## Samples
-When you run kinglet.py, enter numbers 1 to 4 to select one of the tutorials.
+When you run kinglet, enter numbers 1 to 4 to select one of the samples.

-## Tutorial 1

-In this first tutorial, the cluster is configured with 4 nodes and 5 containers.

-## Tutorial 2

-## Tutorial 3

-## Tutorial 4
+## Customization

+To skip samples, enter 0.
+You will be asked for a series of questions to customize a test run.

 # Behind the scene